orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2022.1.8.md

 __Friday, September 6, 2024__

 Today we released Orbeon Forms 2022.1.8 PE!
-This maintenance release contains bug-fixes and minor new features and is recommended for all users of:
+This maintenance release contains bug-fixes and is recommended for all users of:

 - [Orbeon Forms 2022.1.7 PE](orbeon-forms-2022.1.7.md)
 - [Orbeon Forms 2022.1.6 PE](orbeon-forms-2022.1.6.md)